K. Terrell Hutchins ’19 Earns Prestigious NYIPLA Diversity Scholarship

 - Academic eligibility adhering to the law school’s standard internal merit-based scholarship requirements

-This marks the fifth consecutive year that a St. John’s Law student has won the award, and Hutchins is thrilled to be the 2018 recipient.
+This marks the seventh consecutive year that a St. John’s Law student has won the award, and Hutchins is thrilled to be the 2018 recipient.

 Growing up in South Philadelphia, law school wasn’t on his radar.
 But science was, and he started out as a Forensic Biology major in college.
 A couple of years in, though, Hutchins realized that he wasn’t on quite the right path.
 “I pursued science initially because I fell in love with the research, the analysis, and the skills used to unpack and understand complexities,” he says.
 “I wanted a career that was intellectually stimulating and challenging and, through lots of research and conversations, I discovered that my science background was relevant to different areas of the law, including Intellectual Property.
 So I changed my major to get a feel for the study of policy and law and started thinking seriously about law school.”